alexjharrison/rwpoa-v2/src/content/posts/20230420233407-rwpoa-3-1-21-board-meeting-notes.md

 maintained within this subdivision.
 Owners shall be permitted to bring domestic pets such as dogs cats, rabbits, hamsters, fish and reptiles etc. or birds such as parakeets, that are solely pets, provided, however that said pets shall not be defined as exotic animals to the lots., Notwithstanding the restrictions of paragraph 1 above, each lot owner shall be entitled to construct a dog house and enclosure for no more than 4 dogs, one rabbit hutch for not more than 2 rabbits, and one chicken coop for the housing of no more than 8 hens.
 Hens shall not be free roaming, nor shall roosters be permitted on any lot.
 No animal shall be allowed to remain within the subdivision, except during such time or times as the owner of the lot is present, or the pets are otherwise provided for.]

-**VOTE YES/NO**
+**Vote Yes or No**

 ---

 ### 11. SIGNS

 Original Provision as stated
  [No signs of any kind shall be displayed to the public view on any lot except one sign, meeting the Spotsylvania County regulations for such signs, advertising the property for sale.
 Provided, however, that on a waterfront lot, if permitted by the Spotsylvania County regulations then in effect, two such signs advertising the property for sale shall be allowed at any